-Besides its impressive historical features, The Rock of Cashel is also incredibly photogenic.
+Besides its impressive historical features, the Rock of Cashel is also incredibly photogenic.
 You can get one of the best shots from Hore Abbey, the ruined Cistercian monastery below the Rock of Cashel.

 The big attraction at this family-run tourist attraction is the giant hanging stalactite which hangs at almost 24 ft in height and weighs over 10 tons.
 You don’t need a ton of time to visit the caves, but it is worth witnessing if you happen to be driving along Ireland’s Wild Atlantic Way!

-Vikings Virtual Reality
+12. Go on a Vikings Virtual Reality Tour

 Prepare to time travel and go back to learn the fascinating and horrifying history of the Vikings while swimming through corpses, seizing villages, and more.

-Doonagore Castle Ruins
+13. Explore Ireland’s Castle Ruins

-Some of the most interesting things to do in Ireland is find ancient castle ruins.
-Two of our favorites are located in the small town of Doolin right next to the Cliffs of Moher.
-Doonagore Castle ruins date back to the 15th century and is located right off the countryside road.
+Doonagore Castle Ruins date back to the 15th century and is located right off the countryside road.
 You don’t even have to leave your car to get an amazing photo of these ruins located just 1km above the town of Doolin.

 Nearby, there’s also the ruins of Ballinalacken Castle which are privately owned.
 The only way you can explore Ballinalacken Castle is by staying at Ballinalacken Castle Country House.
 We were lucky to have spent one night here overlooking the Atlantic Ocean from our room with ancient castle ruins next door.

 Did you know Ireland has their very own version of Alcatraz?
 Spike Island was once a prison off the coast of Cork Harbor and one of the coolest history lessons and most unique things to do in Ireland.

 Spike Island was home to serious criminals and convicts including any rebels from the IRA during the Irish War of Independence.
 If you want to learn more about the history of Ireland including bits of the Irish War of Independence we highly recommend this day activity when visiting Cobh.

-Cliffs of Kilkee
+15. See the Cliffs of Kilkee

 Want to experience more dramatic cliffs along Ireland’s Wild Atlantic Way beside the Cliffs of Moher?
 Imagine insanely beautiful Atlantic cliffs in Ireland without ANY crowds.

 The giant rock walls facing the ocean are hundreds of feet high and are terrifying beautiful to look at.
 You can visit by driving or walking along Loop Head Drive on the Loop Head Peninsula with unobstructed, protected views of the coastline with the intensely massive cliffs.

-Knocknarea and Benbulben
+16. Drive by Knocknarea and Benbulben

 Another cool find and unique thing to do in Ireland is drive through the countryside of Sligo for some gorgeous dramatic landscape and two beautiful hills that make the perfect backdrop for photos, Knocknarea and Benbulben.